 Aviva has also been a partner to UNPRI in its efforts to encourage stock exchanges around the world to require better ESG disclosure from listees.
 The next Sustainable Stock Exchange Global Dialogue will be held in conjunction with the UN Earth Summit in Rio in June 2012.
 The initiative has been selected as a finalist for a Katerva Award.
 Winners will be announced December 7, 2011 in New York.

 Note: This article has been edited for clarity since its original publication.
 It is one of a regular series, Bass Notes, on ethics, accountability and sustainability in business.
-It is also available on Huffington Post.
 Subscribe to Bass Notes and regular postings via email or RSS below.

 As 2012 draws to a close, I thought I’d take the opportunity to share a handful of the article